 Local organizations are available to help equip you with tools and guide you through the economic difficulties posed by COVID-19:

 - EAST Bay Score offers business counselling services, including help with applying for a SBA Disaster Assistance Loan.
 All counseling sessions are conducted by telephone, video, or email.
 East Bay Score can be reached at 510-273-6611 or firstname.lastname@example.org.

-- Alameda County SBDC Coping with COVID-19 Webinars, Small Business Survival Guide, and FAQs
+- Alameda County SBDC: Coping with COVID-19 Webinars, Small Business Guides, and other Resources

-- State of California COVID-19 Resources for Business and Workers
+- California Labor & Workforce: COVID-19 Resources for Businesses and Workers

 - California State Treasurer Fiona Ma's Small Business Resource List